RimpleDabas/Sales_Analysis/README.md

 The ultimate goal of this project is to create PowerBI dashboard.

 ## Steps
-The first step involved was to extraxt and clean the datatset.
+The first step involved was to extract and clean the datatset.
 This was doone using Python and SQL.
 Refer here for [cleaning](https://github.com/RimpleDabas/Sales_Analysis/blob/main/Sales_cleaning.ipynb) steps.Exploratory data analysis was done in Python to get some insights.
 For eg. Sunburst chart below shows the best performing regions yearwise

 ![](Images/Sunburst.png)